 - i) the selected passage of Romans;

 - ii) a commentary of their choice (from the list which follows) on that passage;

-- iii) the assigned readings from Johnson

-- iv) the assigned readings from Gorman;
+- iii) the assigned readings from Gorman;

-- v) and the assigned readings from the course packet
+- iv) and the assigned reading from Sumney.

 (in that order).

 2. Leadership in Tutorials